blair-robot-project/robot2022/README.md

-# robot2021
+# bunnybot2021
-The code for the 2021 season, for Atlas!
+The 2021 Bunnybots code!